Thomascountz/thomascountz/_posts/2025-07-17-chromes-ssl-bypass-cheatcode.md

 A year later, in 2015, the `BYPASS_SEQUENCE` was changed to `badidea`.
 Like before, there's little evidence left to understand the intention behind the changes.

-However, as we'll see, later changes were made due to concerns around the bypass code's popularity and misuse, so it seems likely that the change to `badidea` was changed made for similar reasons.
+However, as we'll see, later changes were made due to concerns around the bypass code's popularity and misuse, so it seems likely that the change to `badidea` was made for similar reasons.

 Interestingly, in 2014, Google published a paper entitled _Experimenting At Scale With Google Chrome’s SSL Warning_, where authors experimented with ways to reduce the number of users who bypassed SSL warnings via the UI.